mkdaraniya/slate/source/index.html.md

             "product_price": 200,
             "special_price_start_date": "2017-09-22 00:00:00",
             "special_price_end_date": "",
-            "product_description": "&lt;p&gt;\r\nLara by Arabian Oud is a Floral fragrance for unisex.
-A new and distinct language in the world of perfumes that represents you in an elegant and wonderful way. \r\nOnce you apply Lara by Arabian Oud you will notice a lingering quality of warmer and softer hints that hide an essence of elegant and calming feelings.\r\nWith the unique mixture of the floral fresh flowers, Lilies of the valley, Musk, Chocolate and Litchi&lt;br/&gt; \r\n&lt;/p&gt;", "product_short_description": "&lt;p&gt;\r\nLara by Arabian Oud is a Floral fragrance for unisex.
-A new and distinct language in the world of perfumes that represents you in an elegant and wonderful way. \r\nOnce you apply Lara by Arabian Oud you will notice a lingering quality of warmer and softer hints that hide an essence of elegant and calming feelings.\r\nWith the unique mixture of the floral fresh flowers, Lilies of the valley, Musk, Chocolate and Litchi&lt;br/&gt; \r\n&lt;/p&gt;", "product_sku": "301020107",
+            "product_description": "<p>\r\nLara by Arabian Oud is a Floral fragrance for unisex.
+A new and distinct language in the world of perfumes that represents you in an elegant and wonderful way. \r\nOnce you apply Lara by Arabian Oud you will notice a lingering quality of warmer and softer hints that hide an essence of elegant and calming feelings.\r\nWith the unique mixture of the floral fresh flowers, Lilies of the valley, Musk, Chocolate and Litchi<br/> \r\n</p>", "product_short_description": "<p>\r\nLara by Arabian Oud is a Floral fragrance for unisex.
+A new and distinct language in the world of perfumes that represents you in an elegant and wonderful way. \r\nOnce you apply Lara by Arabian Oud you will notice a lingering quality of warmer and softer hints that hide an essence of elegant and calming feelings.\r\nWith the unique mixture of the floral fresh flowers, Lilies of the valley, Musk, Chocolate and Litchi<br/> \r\n</p>", "product_sku": "301020107",
             "discount_percentage": 0,
             "max_qty": 10,